Find out what’s on in Saitama this weekend with the best Saitama event list on the web. If its on in Saitama, its on insaitama.com!

 The Inariyama Park Cherry Blossom Festival is one of the better known cherry blossom festivals in Saitama.
 The event draws throngs, but thanks to the large size of the park and the large manicured lawns, the park rarely feels crowded.
 It is possible to spread out and enjoy your own space.

-The 2018 festival will be held on April 7th and 8th.
-There will be live entertainment and events on over the weekend.
+The 2020 festival was tentatively scheduled for April 4th and 5th.
+Usually, there is live entertainment and events on over the weekend.
 There are traditional food and festival stalls as well as food vans such as the one pictured above, which sells crepes.
-They often have light up too, but that information is currently not available for 2018 from the official source.
+They usually light the cherry blossoms up at night too.

 Both the park and museum are very easily accessible from the Inariyama Koen Station on the Seibu Ikebukuro line.

 The park is 4 kilometers from the Sayama-Hidaka exit of the Ken-o expressway.
 There is parking for 101 cars.
 There is also a small car park beside the museum. **Please note there maybe restrictions to the parking during the festival**

 Map and other information in the grey details box at the bottom of the post.

 Events by their very nature are tentative.
 Please do check with the official sources for any last minute changes due to weather or other mitigating factors.